-(I)(1) A pharmacy benefits manager may not recoup by setoff any money for an overpayment or denial of a claim until:

-(i) the pharmacy or pharmacist has an opportunity to review the pharmacy benefits manager's findings; and

-(ii) if the pharmacy or pharmacist concurs with the pharmacy benefits manager's findings of overpayment or denial, 30 working days have elapsed after the date the final audit report has been delivered to the pharmacy or pharmacist.

-(2) If the pharmacy or pharmacist does not concur with the pharmacy benefits manager's findings of overpayment or denial, the pharmacy benefits manager may not recoup by setoff any money pending the outcome of an appeal under subsection (k) of this section.

-(3) A pharmacy benefits manager shall remit any money due to a pharmacy or pharmacist as a result of an underpayment of a claim within 30 working days after the final audit report has been delivered to the pharmacy or pharmacist.

-(4) Notwithstanding the provisions of paragraph (1) of this subsection, a pharmacy benefits manager may withhold future payments before the date the final audit report has been delivered to the pharmacy or pharmacist if the identified discrepancy for all disputed claims in a preliminary audit report for an individual audit exceeds \$25,000.
+- (I)(1) A pharmacy benefits manager may not recoup by setoff any money for an overpayment or denial of a claim until: - (i) The Pharmacy or pharmacist has an opportunity to review the pharmacy benefits manager's findings; and - (ii) If the Pharmacy or pharmacist concurs with the pharmacy benefits manager's findings of overpayment or denial, thirty (30) working days have elapsed after the date the final audit report has been delivered to the Pharmacy or pharmacist. - (2) If the Pharmacy or pharmacist does not concur with the pharmacy benefits manager's findings of overpayment or denial, the pharmacy benefits manager may not recoup by setoff any money pending the outcome of an appeal under subsection (k) of this section. - (3) A pharmacy benefits manager shall remit any money due to a Pharmacy or pharmacist as a result of an underpayment of a claim within thirty (30) working days after the final audit report has been delivered to the Pharmacy or pharmacist. - (4) Notwithstanding the provisions of paragraph (1) of this subsection, a pharmacy benefits manager may withhold future payments before the date the final audit report has been delivered to the Pharmacy or pharmacist if the identified discrepancy for all disputed claims in a preliminary audit report for an individual audit exceeds twenty-five thousand dollars (\$25,000).